Yanbo-Zhu/Database/200_DatabaseTechnology/200_03_DataLayout/200_03_01_DataLayout_Lecture.md

 ### 1.4.1 Pointer Swizzling

+...map block references from the database address space to the virtual memory space

 就是用 pointer in Memory 取代 id_nummer in disk when load data form disk the momery

 "In computer science, pointer swizzling is the conversion of references based on name or position to direct pointer references.
 It is typically performed during the deserialization (loading) of a relocatable